 Additionally, both 1Password and Bitwarden have active community forums where you can get a more personalized response.
 If you’re using 1Password, you can contact the team directly via email or Twitter.
 Email support is available 24/7.
 Business subscribers get VIP support, and Enterprise users gain access to a dedicated account manager.

 Bitwarden also states that premium users get priority support, but it doesn’t clarify the difference between regular and priority.
 Free members can still email the support team for help, which is surprisingly good service for non-paying users.
 Neither provider appears to offer phone or live chat support.

 Both Bitwarden and 1Password offer separate subscriptions for individuals and businesses.
-That said, only Bitwarden provides free access.
+That said, only Bitwarden provides free access, and ranks among the best free password managers with its service.
 Free Bitwarden users can sync passwords to an unlimited number of devices, store an unlimited number of passwords, and generate new passwords when creating accounts.

 1Password offers a 30-day free trial rather than ongoing free access.
-Subscriptions cost $2.99 per month for individuals and $4.99 per month for families of up to five people.
-For organizations, the Teams plan costs $3.99 per user per month, while Business costs $7.99 per user per month.
+Subscriptions cost $2.99 a month for individuals and $4.99 a month for families of up to five people.
+For organizations, the Teams plan costs $3.99 per user a month, while Business costs $7.99 per user a month.
 Both 1Password and Bitwarden offer custom Enterprise solutions for larger companies.

 With that in mind, the best option ultimately depends on what you’re looking for.
 We hope that this article gave you the information you need to identify the right password manager for you or your business.

 Test your password strength with a selection of free tools; and if you've happened to lose important passwords, use the best password recovery tools to try and save the day.
 If you're set on buying a password manager for your company, make sure to peruse the best password managers for business before you sign up.